Tetsuuya/ECHo-Audio_Compression/README.md

 The code has been organized into two files:

 - `compression_algorithms.cpp` - Contains the implementations of the three core compression algorithms
-- `audio_compressor.cpp` - Main application that uses the algorithms to compress/decompress audio
+- `EHCo.cpp` - Main application that uses the algorithms to compress/decompress audio

 ## Algorithm Details